 In addition to a BA in piano performance, an MM in Collaborative Arts as my formal degrees, I’ve done several apprenticeship and summer programs, and I spent a year in improv classes with IO Chicago.
 I’ve had great auditions and performances, and horrible auditions and rejections.
 I recently finished a yearlong training in Internal Family Systems, which I now use as my primary model in Performance and Creativity coaching.

 Additionally, I volunteered for a number of years with Planned Parenthood, Rape Victim Advocates, and IMPACT Chicago, building the capacity to hold space and non-judgement for people in intense trauma and vulnerability.
-I'm a mom to a busy toddler, and married to an actuary who balances out my emotional life with many spreadsheets and math.
+I'm a mom to a busy toddler, and partnered with an actuary who balances out my emotional life with many spreadsheets and math.